-936 Taking the limits of both sides we get
+938 Taking the limits of both sides we get

-938 Similarly, since $span(q, h_1) \subset span(q, h_1, h_2)$ ,
+940 Similarly, since $span(q, h_2) \subset span(q, h_1, h_2)$ ,

-940 Inequalities (5.31) and (5.32) complete the proof of Theorem 2.4(a).
+942 Inequalities (5.31) and (5.32) complete the proof.

 6. Open Questions.
 The MAPS approach to estimation of eigenvectors in a factor model setting is flexible because it allows for a general way to inject additional information, in the form of additional anchor points, to improve the estimate.
 Yet in this paper we have focused on a very simple setting in order to highlight the ideas: a one-factor model with homogeneous specific risk.
 Moreover, our error measures related to portfolio optimization - tracking error and variance forecast ratio - have focused on the performance of the minimum variance portfolio (motivated by [14]).